jjsam07/Library-System/README.md

 # libcob-4.dll was not found
 ![libcob-4.dll was not found](https://github.com/jjsam07/Library-System/blob/main/images/libcobdll_not_found.png)

-If you get this error, you need to add something to the system environment virables.
+If you get this error, you need to add something to the system environment variables.

 ![system environment variables](https://github.com/jjsam07/Library-System/blob/main/images/system_environment_variables.gif)